polkadot-fellows/runtimes/README.md

 The Fellowship is using Matrix for communication.
 Right now there exists two channels:

 - [Polkadot Technical Fellowship Channel](https://matrix.to/#/#fellowship-members:parity.io): The channel for all Fellowship members to discuss.
 To get voice rights, you need to be part of the Fellowship.
 However, the channel is readable by anyone.
 - [Polkadot Technical Fellowship - Open Channel](https://matrix.to/#/#fellowship-open-channel:parity.io): Open channel for anyone.
-Should be used to reach out to the Fellowship e.g. to request review or help on a topic.
+Should be used to reach out to the Fellowship e.g. to request review or help on a topic..